ryrobes/flowmaps/README.md

 ![rabbit web ui primer 5](https://app.rabbitremix.com/gh-primer5.png)

+Double clicking on the channel pill on the left sidebar to expand it.
+It will contain:
+- a REPL command to push a value to that channel (copy-pasta all the way!)
+- a set of the last 4 values that channel has "seen" (click on one of them to RESEND that value to the channel)
+- a text box to send an *arbitrary* value to this channel

+This is a great way to interact with the flow once it's been booted up.
+The channels are all still open and "running" so placing values upstream allows you to "watch" them flow back down through the system.

+**More documentation WIP**

 ## TODO / ideas (as of 7/17/23, in no particular order)
 - spec for flow-map data sent to the *flow* fn with useful errors